w3c/wai-bcase/index.md

 sites were in many cases more mobile-ready.
 This led to the responsive-design trend that has accessibility at its core.[^4]

-Another example from the early 2000’s was the promotion of the iPod University program delivered to colleges via the iPod by Apple.
-When the 26-campus University of California system prohibited its teachers from using the application due to the inaccessibility of iPod controls for blind students, Apple responded not with litigation but with innovation.
-They implemented voice output in the iPod Classic in 2007 and introduced VoiceOver - voice activated controls - to the iPhone in 2009.
-Although unrelated to the UC iPod engagement, Apple's acquisition of Siri in 2010 integrated a personal assistant that responds to voice input within the iOS.
-Siri was enthusiastically adopted by blind users and its wider adoption by the general public played a large part in the development and growth of the mobile web.
-These technology advances have lead to even wider innovation with the plethora of personal digital assistants in many homes and offices.
-Today everyone can use these innovations, regardless of ability.

 #### Case Study – Google
 @@@(design will be applied here)
 <blockquote class="special">